June 18, 2021

 Powerlifting training generally entails focusing on the big lifts working with weights ranging from 80-95% of their 1RM in a rep range of 1-5 and a set range from 3-6.
 The techniques powerlifters use center around recruiting as much musculature as possible so that the coordination between muscles produce more combined strength.
 They also try to reduce the range of motion that the barbell has to travel, such as an arched back when doing bench presses.
 Lastly, powerlifters focus on form and technique to avoid injuries while lifting such heavy weights.

-Bodybuilding is also a sport or style of training where people look to “build” or add muscle to their body.
+Bodybuilding is also a sport or style of training where people look to “build” or add muscle to their entire body.
 Bodybuilding is the focus on the aesthetics of the body with less regard for actual strength or power that those muscles produce.
 The quintessential term in bodybuilding might very well be “muscle hypertrophy” or the enlargement of muscles.
-To increase muscle size the training must include:
+To increase muscle size the training routine must include:

 Mechanical tension refers to lifting a relatively heavy weight through a full range of motion for a certain amount of time.
 The time under tension (TUT) on muscles results in more mechanical tension which should help muscle grow.